ellerbrock/chrome-extensions-for-webdeveloper/readme.md

 - [Wappalyzer](https://github.com/AliasIO/Wappalyzer) - Cross-platform utility that uncovers the technologies used on websites.

 - [WOT](https://chrome.google.com/webstore/detail/wot-web-of-trust-website/bhmmomiinigofkjcapegjjndpbikblnp) - Web of Trust gives a warning if pages are supposed to be dangerous

+- [XDebug Session Handler for PHP and IntelliJ](https://chrome.google.com/webstore/detail/xdebug-session-handler-fo/ckedihbegmhhmdnokbchoghfionggaib) - Appends the xdebug IDE variable to the url to kick off the session start to enable remote debugging for php applications

 - [Xmarks](https://chrome.google.com/webstore/detail/xmarks-bookmark-sync/ajpgkpeckebdhofmmjfgcjjiiejpodla) - Backup and sync your bookmarks and open tabs across computers and browsers.
 Xmarks is also available for Firefox, Safari and IE